jchook/s3-upload/README.md

 - Easily anotate image uploads with your preferred graphics software.
 - Copy sharable URLs to clipboard automatically.

-For more information on how to easily set this up, check out the [recipes](#user-content-recipes).
+For more information on how to easily set this up, check out the [automation section](#user-content-automation).

 ## Benefits